-CPaaS contributes to a full customer experience and ensures that you can be in contact with your customers any time of the day.
+CPaaS contributes to a full customer experience and ensures that you can be in contact with your customers at any time of the day.
 How is CPaaS growing in the Middle East and how can businesses benefit from this rising real-time communication framework?

 CPaaS is growing worldwide.
 Do you also witness this in the Middle East?